Carbonfreezer/SimReinforce/README.md

 # SimReinforce
-This is a framework for integrating Simpy, StableBaselines, and GamePy for Multi-Actor Situations.
+This framework integrates Simpy, StableBaselines, and GamePy to render a time-continuous movie using MoviePy for multi-actor situations.

 ## Example